Customer Service Representatives

 Customer Service Representatives: The Human Touch Behind Great Support

-Ever left a chatbot conversation in rage because it kept saying, “Sorry, I didn’t get that?”
-We understand how frustrating this feeling can be.
+Ever left a chatbot conversation frustrated after hearing, ‘Sorry, I didn’t get that’ repeatedly?’
 However much AI takes over the digital space, humans still prefer talking to humans.

 Who is a customer service representative?